Skip to main content

 Type: for all

+If you’re looking for a short walk in the Peak District, Goyt’s Lane is a great option.
 A short 1km walk, you’ll walk across the former Cromford and High Peak Railway, giving you an elevated view of the surrounding Peak District.
 Accessible for all, you’ll walk past the reservoir that once powered the steam engines that pumped up the hill you’ll be meandering along.
 Don’t worry; the incline isn’t steep, and you’ll be treated to serene views on the doorstep on Buxton.

 Explore Goyt